5 Ways to Deal with Anger

 3. Take Deep Breaths

 Sometimes, the angering interpretation is correct, and you get angry.
 When you are angry, you become physiologically aroused (your heart rate increases, your muscles tense up, etc.).
 Respond by taking long, slow, deep breaths, using the diaphragm rather than just the chest.
 Deep breathing is one of the best ways to relax when in a tense moment.

 The “Catharsis Myth” posits that venting anger, acting with aggression, viewing aggressive content, etc., releases our anger in a way that is beneficial, healthy, and safe.
 Unfortunately, catharsis does not work and is counterproductive.
 Research on catharsis shows that it increases anger rather than decreases it.
 According to Bushman and colleagues (1999), it increases cardiovascular disease risk and the likelihood that you will become aggressive toward those around you, including innocent bystanders.

-5. Know That It is Ok to Get Mad
+5. Know That It's Ok to Get Mad

 Anger is viewed negatively; people talk about anger as though we should never feel it and we should certainly never act on it.
 But neither of those is true.
 There are times when it’s not only reasonable but also correct to feel angry.
 If you have been wronged, treated unfairly, or provoked, you should get angry.
 In fact, I would worry more about someone who did not feel angry in those circumstances.
 That said, we all know that anger can get out of hand.
 How you handle it is different from whether or not you feel it.
 It is OK to act on anger.
-But be polite; assertive rather than aggressive; and calm when you do.
+But be polite—assertive rather than aggressive, and calm when you express yourself.